Don’t underestimate the power of prayer

 I hope you see the parallel between Müller’s life and church replanting.
 There may be many times when it seems there is simply not enough money to pay the electricity bill or, perhaps, even your salary.
 There may very well be Sunday mornings when the number of people absent outnumbers the number of people in the pews.

-And yet, God never failed to come through for him.
-And I can attest that, in almost four years of being in the middle of church revitalization, God has never failed to come through for our church as well.
-It hasn’t always looked the way I would have liked for it to look, and it hasn’t always happened according to my timetable.
-But I can honestly say there has not been a single need that has not been met.
+And yet God never failed to come through for him.
+And I can attest that, in just over five years of being in the middle of church revitalization, God never failed to come through for our church as well.
+It didn’t always look the way I would have liked for it to look, and it didn’t always happen according to my timetable.
+But I can honestly say there was never a single need that was not met.

-Yes, I’ve lost some sleep and some hair in the process, but I’ve also come to trust the Lord more deeply than I could have imagined.
-And that has led me to understand just a bit more about what it means to pray without ceasing.,
+Yes, I lost some sleep and some hair in the process, but I also learned to trust the Lord more deeply than I could have imagined.
+And that experience led me to understand just a bit more about what it means to pray without ceasing.